-If you do want something such as an appetiser to start off your meal, stay away from anything with refined carbs such as breads and any type of fried foods.
+If you do want something such as an appetiser to start off your meal, stay away from anything with refined carbs, such as white breads and any type of fried foods.
 Munching on that piece of bread because you are hungry and impatient can cost you other delicious bits of the meal.
 Fill up on the good stuff.
-Try order green salads with plenty of vegetables and always ask for the dressing on the side.
-Stay away from creamy ones such as ranch and mayo and go for the balsamic and olive oil ones.
+Try and order green salads with plenty of vegetables and always ask for the dressing on the side.
+Stay away from creamy dressings, such as ranch and mayo, and go for the balsamic and olive oil ones.
 Always order sides of veggies instead of fries, and try to eat them first as this will fill you up and you will be less likely to overeat.
 If you're super lucky, the cafe or restaurant will have sweet potato fries!

-Also try to skip the soft drinks, as they add sneaky unwanted calories to your meal and the artificial sweetener can be no good for you.
+Also try to skip the soft drinks, as they add sneaky unwanted calories to your meal and the artificial sweeteners can be no good for you.
 Instead go for sparkling water, herbal teas or even a juice.